NostalgiaProject/NostalgiaProject.github.io/quickstart.md

 Skins for Quero: [Resources > Quero skins](/resources#quero-skins)

-{%
-    include balloon.html
-    title="About Quero installation"
-    description="Quero installs and works on most setups, but a few people have noticed that it wasn't working for them, namely with Windows 8.1."
-%}

 ### Restore Classic Sound Events

 Windows killed off the logon/logoff and Startup sounds starting with Windows 7.
 To restore these without resorting to registry tweaks or using other dubious methods, you can use "ClassicSounds", a simple program that adds itself as a service and enables the sounds to play properly.

-{% include thread.html thread=329 %}

 ### Customize Desktop Icon Font Color/Restore Desktop Color Backgrounds